What to consider when renewing your mortgage@Model.TitleTagString>

-Don't miss the cancellation deadline
+Don't miss the termination deadline

 We also recommend that you don't wait until your lender contacts you with an offer to extend.
-Be proactive and consult your mortgage advisor so that you have time to compare the deal with other offers.
+Be proactive and consult your mortgage adviser so that you have time to compare the deal with other offers.

 Make sure you are informed